abisop/nuttx-docs/en/platforms/arm/stm32f4/boards/olimex-stm32-e407/index.md

     i8sak set saddr 42:02
     i8sak set ep_saddr 42:01
     i8sak assoc

     When the association was complete, you need to bring-up the network: ifup wpan0

-If you execute the command "ifconfig", you will be able to see the info of the WPAN0 interface and see the assigned IP.
+If you execute the command \"ifconfig\", you will be able to see the info of the WPAN0 interface and see the assigned IP.
 This interface can be use with an UDP or TCP server/client application.